NepCode/ticket-queue-/README.md

 # Release Notes:

-This an small express server ready to run and serve public folder
+This an small app of queue ticketing ready to run and serve public folder

 remember install dependencies
 ```